Shirley graduated from Murdoch University with double degree (Law Degree and Commerce) and was admitted to practice in February 2006.

 Shirley, who is originally from South Africa, commenced her legal career at Zilkens Lawyers, a small commercial law firm where she intentionally set out to learn ‘from the ground up’ about all of the aspects of the Australian legal system.
 Such learning ranged from personally lodging affidavits in the Supreme Court to working on complex litigation documents.
 Shirley also regularly appeared in the Federal Court, Supreme Court and District Court.
 Shirley also had the rare privilege of appearing before the High Court of Australia on an appeal matter.

-After working for two mid-sized law firms in the areas of Wills and estate planning, Shirley established her own practice, SBT Legal in 2014.
+After working for two mid-sized law firms in the areas of Wills and estates, Shirley established her own practice, SBT Legal in 2014.
 Consequently, Shirley has considerable experience in preparing various legal documents, including Wills (ranging from standard Wills through to the complex Testamentary Trust Wills) Enduring Powers of Attorney and Enduring Powers of Guardianship.

 Shirley’s passion nowadays is to educate people about the importance of having a Will.
 Shirley has given numerous presentations to members of the public about Wills, the downside of using homemade Will Kits and the effects of a poorly drafted Will.